cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 #### Custome generator

-If you wanna support new L1 protocol, you can develop specific generators following [generator interface](https://github.com/cryptoeconomicslab/ovm-compiler/blob/master/packages/generator/src/CodeGenerator.ts) and [abstract syntax tree](https://github.com/cryptoeconomicslab/ovm-compiler/blob/master/packages/transpiler/src/CompiledPredicate.ts) of DSL.
+If you want to support a new Layer1 protocol, you can develop specific generators following [generator interface](https://github.com/cryptoeconomicslab/ovm-compiler/blob/master/packages/generator/src/CodeGenerator.ts) and [abstract syntax tree](https://github.com/cryptoeconomicslab/ovm-compiler/blob/master/packages/transpiler/src/CompiledPredicate.ts) of DSL.
-We can show 2 examples of generator in https://github.com/cryptoeconomicslab/ovm-compiler/tree/master/packages, solidity-generator and ethereum-generator.(ethereum-generator generates EVM bytecode).
+We can demonstrate two examples of the generator in https://github.com/cryptoeconomicslab/ovm-compiler/tree/master/packages, Solidity-generator and Ethereum-generator, which generates EVM bytecode.

 ## Reference